atonusgit/asteroids-api/README.md

 ## Environment

-Demo runs on docker, and within a python virtual environment.
+Demo runs on docker, and within a python virtual environment. .env file holds the Nasa API key.

 ## Tests